MIyomojin/MIyomojin/README.md

-- 👋 Hi, I’m @MIyomojin
+ Hi, I’m @MIyomojin
-- 👀 I’m interested in amizades e aprender cada vez mais
+ 👀 I’m interested in amizades e aprender cada vez mais
-- 🌱 I’m currently learning programaçao
+- I’m currently learning programaçao
-- 💞️ I’m looking to collaborate on para oque precisarem
+  --I’m looking to collaborate on para oque precisarem
-- 📫 How to reach me atraves do istagram = uwu_miyo
+- ;..How to reach me atraves do istagram = uwu_miyo

 <!---
 MIyomojin/MIyomojin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.